 Under Section 163(j) of the Internal Revenue Code, a taxpayer's business interest expense is generally deductible to the extent of its business interest income plus certain other amounts.
-If the Fund earns business interest income, it may report a portion of its dividends as "Section 163(j) interest dividends," which its shareholders may be able to treat as business interest income for purposes of Section 163(j) of the Internal Revenue Code.
+A RIC that receives business interest income may pass through its net business interest income for purposes of the tax rules applicable to the interest expense limitations under Section 163(j) of the Internal Revenue Code.
+If the Fund earns business interest income, it may report a portion of its ordinary dividends as "Section 163(j) interest dividends," which its shareholders may be able to treat as business interest income for purposes of Section 163(j) of the Internal Revenue Code.
 The Fund's "Section 163(j) interest dividend" for a tax year will be limited to the excess of its business interest income over the sum of its business interest expense and other deductions properly allocable to its business interest income.
-In general, the Fund's shareholders may treat a distribution reported as a Section 163(j) interest dividend as interest income only to the extent the distribution exceeds the sum of the portions of the distribution reported as other types of tax-favored income.
-To be eligible to treat a Section 163(j) interest dividend as interest income, a shareholder may need to meet certain holding period requirements in respect of the shares and must not have hedged its position in the shares in certain ways.
+In general, the Fund's shareholders may treat a distribution reported as a Section 163(j) interest dividend as interest income for purposes of determining such shareholder's interest expense deduction limitation under Section 163(j).
+This can potentially increase the amount of a shareholder's interest expense deductible under Section 163(j).
+To be eligible to treat a Section 163(j) interest dividend as interest income, a shareholder generally must meet certain holding period requirements in respect of its Fund shares and must not have hedged its position in its Fund shares in certain ways.